WPEM/CGWGAN/README.md

 All templates with 3-4 asymmetric units generated in our work are available as open-source resources on the [datasets CGWGAN](https://huggingface.co/datasets/caobin/CGWGAN).

-## Contact Information:

-Mr. SU Tianhao

-Email: thsu0407@gmail.com

-Mr. Cao Bin

-Email: bcao686@connect.hkust-gz.edu.cn

-## Acknowledgement:
-If you utilize the data or code from this repository, please reference our paper (currently unpublished).

 ### Prerequisites